CMU-CREATE-Lab/deep-smoke-machine/README.md

 # Background script (on the background using the "screen" command)
 sh bg.sh python train.py i3d-rgb-cv-1
 ```
 Test the performance of a model on the test set.
+This step will also generate summary videos for each cell in the confusion matrix (true positive, true negative, false positive, and false negative).
 ```sh
 python test.py [method] [model_path]